drinkataco/media-servarr/charts/prowlarr/README.md

   volumes:
     config: # The key will be the volume name
       persistentVolumeClaim:
-        name: 'sonarr-config'
+        name: 'prowlarr-config'
     downloads:
       nfs:
         server: 'fileserver.local'
         path: '/srv/downloads/'
-    tv:
-      nfs:
-        server: 'fileserver.local'
-        path: '/srv/media/tv/'
 ```

-By default, a PersistentVolumeClaim will be provisioned for the `config`, but `emptyDir: {}` will be used for downloads and film - but it is recommended enable some type of PVC and PV!
+By default, a PersistentVolumeClaim will be provisioned for the `config`, but `emptyDir: {}` will be used for downloads - but it is recommended enable some type of PVC and PV!

 It is highly recommended that you do not use NFS for your config volume - because of the loose implementation of NFS protocol that causes issue with file locking causing detrimental effects on the SQlite database.